You are using an unsupported browser :(

 The automated process ended up being so effective and unique that we decided to file our first patent to protect our investment in this technology, allowing us to reveal more of its inner workings to customers.
 Had we elected to hide this technology as a "trade secret", it would have forced us to suppress a lot of vital information from data logs and customer documentation.
 We felt that suppressing important details and data would complicate troubleshooting and limit our customer's understanding of the system.
 So we opted to forgo the "black box" option, instead pursuing a more open approach with patent protection.

 The automatic tuning process is straightforward and involves minimum effort.
-Once an appropriate calibration is loaded into the controller (normally done before shipment) and the throttle position sensor is calibrated, an initial learn procedure is run.
-With the engine running and the brakes applied, the transmission is placed in drive and the learning process is started from the setup menu.
-The procedure only takes about one minute and is then repeated in reverse.
-Once the initial learn is completed, and the transmission is warm, the vehicle is driven, first at light throttle, then with increasingly more throttle to perform dynamic learning.
+The Quick 6 comes pre-loaded with a default calibration and learned clutch data.
+Once installation is complete, the throttle positions have been calibrated, and the transmission is warm, the controller is ready for dynamic learning.
+The vehcile is first driven at light throttle, then with increasingly more throttle to perform dynamic learning.
 As the vehicle is driven, shift quality will steadily improve as the controller learns more and refines the calibration.
 For best results, the vehicle should be driven until the transmission reaches full operating temperature and shift quality is ideal.
 After learning, additional adjustments can be made to shift firmness, if desired.

 With this enabling technology, these durable, modern transmissions can finally become the clear choice for most builds, enabling performance levels that were previously unimaginable.
 Many of these new transmissions, such as the Ford 6R80, are far superior to earlier options and present exciting, revolutionary potential for power handling and performance.